Working together to deliver the Partnership Plan

-A number of core values or 'ways of working' have been identified through consultation, which will inform how everyone involved in delivering the Management Plan will work:
+A number of core values or 'ways of working' have been identified through consultation, which will inform how everyone involved in delivering the Partnership Plan will work:

 - Communication – improving communication and promoting understanding through shared learning, knowledge and research.

 - Engagement – involving people in understanding, conserving and managing the National Park and promoting social inclusion, with a particular focus on young people.